-PUBLIC MASS – has once again been reinstated under the same conditions previous to Lockdown II so we can now have public Mass and receive communion in the hand under one kind albeit with severely restricted numbers.
-It will be a first come first served booking system.
-Firstly bear in mind the Sunday obligation is still suspended and Mass on Zoom will continue.
-If you wish to attend, Saturday 6.00pm or Sunday 9.30am, and it is safe for you to do so, please ring Joe Stead, Parish Council Secretary, 01904 424361; bookings will be taken; Mondays, Wednesdays and Fridays 9.30-11.00am and if that is not convenient for anyone you can ring at a reasonable time.
+PUBLIC MASS-If you wish to attend, Saturday 6.00pm or Sunday 9.30am, and it is safe for you to do so, please ring Joe Stead, Parish Council Secretary, 01904 424361; bookings; Mondays, Wednesdays and Fridays 9.30-11.00am or you can ring at any reasonable time.
 If Joe is in, he will take the booking and if not you can leave a message and he will get back to you asap.
-You will have to give your contact details if you have not already filled out a Parish Census Form, these will be kept securely for 21days purely for track and trace purposes.
+You must give your contact details, these will be kept securely for 21days purely for track and trace purposes.
 Please do not turn up if you have not booked, as entry could be refused.
 All Masses will also be on Zoom.

 ACT OF SPIRITUAL COMMUNION PRAYER-My Jesus, I believe that You are present in the Most Holy Sacrament.
 I love You above all things, and I desire to receive You into my soul.
 Since I cannot at this moment receive You sacramentally, come at least spiritually into my heart.
 I embrace You as if You were already there and unite myself wholly to You.
 Never permit me to be separated from You.
 Amen.

 Sun 25th Jul 9:30am Mass 17th Sunday Ordinary Time

 Mon 26th 9:00 Mass on Zoom Ss Anne & Joachim

 Tues 27th 7:00pm Mass Feria